Ignorantia juris non excusat: Synopsis

 The theme was widely discussed, also for political reasons, at the time of the Enlightenment and in the 18th century, given the heavy proportion of illiterate citizens in European countries (who would have some difficulties being aware of all the laws in a country).
 It was then argued that both the presumed knowledge and the heavily increasing corpus of national legislation were working in favour of lawyers rather than citizens.

 In recent times, some authors have considered this concept as an extension of (or at least as analogous to) the other ancient concept (typical of criminal law) that no one can be punished under a law that was issued after the action was committed (non-retroactivity of the law.
 See ex post facto).
 This interpretation is however disputed, given that the matter would hierarchically more properly refer to a constitutional doctrine rather than to a civil or penal one.

-Some modern criminal statutes contain language such as stipulating that the act must be done "knowingly and wittingly" or "with unlawful intent," or some similar language.
+Some modern criminal statutes contain language such as stipulating that the act must be done "knowingly and wittingly" or "with unlawful intent", or some similar language.
 However, this does not refer to ignorance of laws, but having criminal intent.

+History

+Jewish tradition

+The doctrine, "Ignorance of the law is no excuse", first shows up in the Bible in Leviticus 5:17: "And if any one sin, and do any of the things which Jehovah hath commanded not to be done; though he knew it not, yet is he guilty, and shall bear his iniquity."
+Mosaic law holds that people who violated God's laws unintentionally must be held accountable.

+Greco-Roman tradition

+An alternate explanation of the origin of the maxim can be found in the philosophy of the Greeks and Romans.
+Such were cultures heavily influenced by customary legal systems.
+Within such a system, law is learned as a person participates in the culture and customs of the community.